Italy : Safety by CityItaly - safety as a country

 TRANSPORT & TAXIS RISK : LOW

-Traffic is dense and pedestrians should take care even at zebra crossings, since vehicles do not always stop.
-Public transports and taxis are very safe in Venice, especially water taxi.
+Traffic is dense and pedestrians should take care even at zebra crossings since vehicles do not always stop.
+Public transports and taxis are very safe in Venice, especially the water taxi.
 You can always grab a taxi on the street.

 PICKPOCKETS RISK : HIGH

 Wherever there are tourists, there are also numerous pickpockets.
 They frequently operate in Venice, so there are chances of being pickpocketed.
 The thieves usually work in groups and one can use a variety of methods to distract your attention, while the other is trying to rob you.